buttheadbob/MDK-SE/Do's-and-Don'ts.md

 ## Don't:
 * store the GridTerminalSystem.
 It can actually _change_ during runtime.
 If you store the instance, you'll eventually find yourself in a situation where it simply doesn't work - or worse - crashes your script.

+* fetch blocks every time a method is called.
+Prefetch and cache, because retrieving a block is a time-consuming operation.

 * use `static` fields or properties.
 Methods are fine, but static fields and properties are a potential source of memory leaks.
 Pass your instances around, don't be lazy.

 * allocate new objects in often running code.
 Memory allocation is relatively slow, and it will give the [garbage collector](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/) a lot of objects to deal with, slowing down execution.